Home / Journals / CMC / Vol.8, No.2, 2008

 CMC-Computers, Materials & Continua, Vol.8, No.2, pp. 67-74, 2008, DOI:10.3970/cmc.2008.008.067

 Abstract This paper concerns the application of component mode synthesis for biomolecule modeling to understand protein dynamics.
 As for protein dynamics, eigenvalue problem should be formulated to obtain eigenvalue, eigenvector and thermal fluctuation.
 To describe the thermal fluctuation of protein, normal mode analysis is introduced and normal modes identify the dynamic behavior of protein very well.
 Component mode synthesis considers the given complex structure as an assembly of smaller components.
 The selection of a component may be arbitrary.
-When the component mode synthesis is applied to formulate the eigenvalue problem of protein structure, we selected a protein which may be composed… More >
+When the component mode synthesis is applied to formulate the eigenvalue problem of protein structure, we selected a More >

 • Open AccessOpen Access